 Support for employer-assisted housing programs: Support for employer-assisted housing programs increases the pool of resources available for affordable housing as additional employers provide rent or home-buying assistance to their employees (including public-sector employees).
 Learn more about support for employer-assisted housing programs.

-Increased use of MF private activity bonds to draw down 4 percent LIHTCs: Increased use of multifamily private activity bonds to draw down 4 percent LIHTCs is a strategy that provides developers with guaranteed access to LIHTC credits to support the preservation or development of affordable housing.
+Increased use of multi-family private activity bonds to draw down 4 percent LIHTCs: Increased use of multifamily private activity bonds to draw down 4 percent LIHTCs is a strategy that provides developers with guaranteed access to LIHTC credits to support the preservation or development of affordable housing.
 While not as generous as the 9 percent LIHTC credits awarded through a competition, 4 percent credits can nevertheless provide an important source of equity for dedicated affordable housing.
-Learn more about increased use of MF private activity bonds to draw down 4 percent LIHTCs.
+Learn more about increased use of multi-family private activity bonds to draw down 4 percent LIHTCs.

 State tax credits for affordable housing: State tax credits for affordable housing provide incentives for individuals or organizations to invest in affordable housing in the form of credits that can offset income or other state or local taxes otherwise due.
 Learn more about state tax credits for affordable housing.